rodekruis/IBF-system/services/API-service/README.md

 # API-service

-This service creates endpoints which serves data from the IBF-database to (for example) the IBF-dashboards.
+This service creates endpoints which serves data from the IBF-database to (for example) the IBF-interfaces.

 ---